 Cost: 1 pt. or 4 pts.

 Your character is unable to speak normally.
-For one bonus point, the character is simply unable to speak above a whisper, while complete dumbness1 grants four bonus points.
+For one bonus point, the character is simply unable to speak above a whisper, while complete dumbness[1.
+Hi there, dumb means does not speak!
+I have not missed you.] grants four bonus points.
 A character with the one-point version automatically fails all Performance or Presence checks that require public speaking but faces no penalty on social attacks as long as his target can hear him, which requires the target’s player to succeed on a (Perception + Awareness) roll at difficulty 2.

 A character with the four-point version of the Flaw automatically fails all Performance or Presence checks based on verbal communication and suffers a -5 penalty on all social attack rolls made for her unless the attack expressly has no verbal component.
 While there is no universal sign language in the Age of Sorrows, the character and her allies can communicate through an informal sign language if each of them commits one Linguistics slot to it.